back

 Format

 When you or your designer work on a business card, the best format to save it in is the PDF format.
-The reason for that is because working with PDF formats allows editing, sharing, collaborating on a file and higher security with digital documents.
-It is also much easier to edit a PDF file as a non-designer than in Photoshop or Indesign, for example, and that will make it possible for you to make small tweaks without calling a designer.
+This format allows editing, sharing, collaborating on a file and a higher security with digital documents.
+It is also much easier to edit a PDF file as a non-designer than in Photoshop or Indesign.

 Safe area

-The safe area of a business card is the margins around the main design elements that you have to add in order to make sure you won’t cut anything important in the process of printing and separating the cards.
-In a standard US business card, the safety margins are one-eighth of an inch from the cutting edge.
+The safe area of a business card is the margins around the main design elements to make sure you won’t cut anything important in the process of printing.
+In a standard US business card, the safety margins are one eighth of an inch from the cutting edge.
 Keep logos and text safe within a 3.34” by 1.84” area.

 Bleed area

 If your business card has background color or elements that spread all the way to the ends, you need to add a bleed area around the finished size to prevent white lines after trimming it.
-It is a one-eighth of an inch zone beyond the trim area that will ensure that your business card doesn’t have white borders after full-color printing or being die-cut.
+The bleed size is one-eighth of an inch zone beyond the trim area that will ensure that your business card doesn’t have white borders after full-color printing or being die-cut.

 Colors

 As is the standard in printing, it is best to use a CMYK color scheme.
 CMYK stands for cyan, magenta, yellow, and black (or key color).
-The reason we use CMYK for printing is that it CMY covers the largest number of light color ranges in comparison to using an RGB color scheme (red, green, blue).
+The reason we use CMYK for printing is that it covers the largest number of light color ranges in comparison to using an RGB color scheme (red, green, blue).
 K or key color is added to the scheme because it doesn’t cover very deep dark colors.
-The full color palette under CMYK has a much wider range.

 Text

-When it comes to typography, our advice isn’t so much about what kind of business card font you should use, but it’s more focused on leaving the text live and editable, not outlined or locked for editing.
-The reason is similar to why you should use a PDF format: you’ll maybe need to edit the text in the future.
+When it comes to typography, our advice isn’t so much about what kind of font you should use, but it’s more focused on leaving the text live and editable, as you might need to edit text in the future.

 Different designs